 |Air pressure||Decrease in air pressure (below atmospheric pressure).||Increase in air pressure.|

-Definition of Inhalation
+Process of Inhalation

-As soon as lungs expand, air enters through the nose or mouth.
+As soon as the lungs expand, air enters through the nose or mouth.
 This air travels downward through the windpipe and into the lungs.
 The air certainly reaches the alveoli, after passing through bronchial tubes.

-Simultaneously, on the other side, the carbon dioxide also shift from capillaries to air sacs.
+Simultaneously, on the other side, the carbon dioxide also shifts from capillaries to air sacs.
 The movement of gas is through the pulmonary artery into the bloodstream from the right side of the heart.
 Further, this blood rich in oxygen is carried to the pulmonary veins through a network of capillaries.

 The role of the pulmonary vein is to deliver oxygen-rich blood to the left side of the heart.
 This side of the heart pumps the blood to the rest of the body.
 From there the blood moves into the surrounding tissues.

-Definition of Exhalation
+Process of Exhalation

 Key Differences Between Inhalation and Exhalation